HavenlyECO/asdfjo/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Copy `.env.example` to `.env` and fill in your API keys and assistant IDs.
+2. Copy `.env.template` to `.env` and fill in your API keys and assistant IDs.
 3. Run the server:
    ```bash
    python assistant_server.py